Joseph Kohlmaier is a senior lecturer in the History and Theory of Architecture.

 Joseph’s work as a teacher, independent artist and graphic designer often overlap.
 In 2006, he conceived and designed a publication of a series of interviews with Morton Feldman (Morton Feldman says, Chris Villars, ed.) with Hyphen Press; and he edited, designed and wrote the afterword for the first English translation of O.F.
 Bollnow’s Human Space (1964) with the same publisher in 2011 – a book that emerged from Joseph's research towards an architecture diploma module on concepts of space which he ran from 2009–2012.

-In 2002, Polimekanos was commissioned to develop an identity and website for what was then the School of Architecture and Interior Design (SAID) at the University of North London, and what is today The Cass School of Architecture.
+In 2002, Polimekanos was commissioned to develop an identity and website for what was then the School of Architecture and Interior Design (SAID) at the University of North London, and what is today the School of Art, Architecture and Design.
 His work led Joseph to become a student at the school where he graduated with a masters in architectural history, theory and interpretation in 2006.
 He started to teach at the school in the same year and has been a full time member of the school since 2008.

 Joseph’s interest in sound, music, aural cultures and the city led him to found Musarc in 2008, a performance and research programme based at the school that has at its heart one of the UK’s most progressive and unusual choral ensembles.
 Musarc’s work in research and performance, and a number of associated teaching programmes has led Joseph to collaborate with artists such as Ed Atkins, Akio Suzuki, Brandon Labelle, Claudia Molitor, Melanie Pappenheim and Marc Behrens.
 With Musarc, Joseph has developed projects with, or performed at Bold Tendencies, Barbican Gallery, the Serpentine Gallery, Milton Keynes Gallery, Turner Margate and Sound and Music.

-In 2014, Joseph launched ‘Course in Poetics’, a new branch of the MA by Project cluster at The Cass, which he is currently developing.
+In 2014, Joseph launched ‘Course in Poetics’, a new branch of the MA by Project cluster, which he is currently developing.
 He leads ‘The nonsensical realm', a cross-school dissertation studio which brings together Joseph’s research interests in performance, art as society, and the act of ‘practice’ in art and architecture.